Fürstenberg/Havel: Fürstenberg Palace

-North from the center of the city is Fürstenberg Palace, which was built between 1741 and 1752 by the architect Christoph Julius Löwe for Dorothea Sophie of Mecklenburg-Strelitz, the wife of Adolphus Frederick III, the Duke of Mecklenburg-Strelitz.
+North from the center of the town is Fürstenberg Palace, which was built between 1741 and 1752 by the architect Christoph Julius Löwe for Dorothea Sophie of Mecklenburg-Strelitz, the wife of Adolphus Frederick III, the Duke of Mecklenburg-Strelitz.
 In World War I and World War II, the palace was used as a hospital.

 History

+In 1701, Fürstenberg became a part of the Duchy of Mecklenburg-Strelitz, which in 1815 became the Grand Duchy of Mecklenburg-Strelitz and in 1918 the Free State of Mecklenburg-Strelitz.
+From 1933 to 1945, Fürstenberg was part of Mecklenburg and from 1945 to 1952 of Mecklenburg-Vorpommern.
+From 1952 to 1990, the town was part of the East German Bezirk Potsdam.
+Since German reunification in 1990, it has been part of Brandenburg.

-In 1758, the Battle of Tornow was fought near the town between the forces of Prussia and Sweden during the Seven Years' War.
+In 1758 during the Seven Years' War, the Battle of Tornow was fought near the town between the forces of Prussia and Sweden.

 In the Nazi era, Fürstenberg was the site of Ravensbrück concentration camp.
-A memorial has been raised on the site.
+Today, the site is a memorial.

-Overrun by the Soviet Army in 1945, post-World War II they established the base of the 2nd Guards Tank Army of the Soviet Forces in Germany.
+Overrun by the Soviet Army in 1945, post-World War II the Red Army established the base of the 2nd Guards Tank Army of the Soviet Forces in Germany in Fürstenberg.
 In early 1959, three years before the Cuban Missile Crisis, the site was equipped with six R-5 Pobeda nuclear missiles, capable of launching from a mobile launcher from one of four tennis-court-sized sites capable of handling the larger R-12 Dvina.
 Similar sites were set up at Vogelsang, Zehdenick and Lychen (1xpad).
 After the withdrawal of the missiles in September 1959, the site returned to its original purpose as an army base.

+From 1966, the 3rd Guards Spetsnaz Brigade, also known as military unit 83149, was the only GRU-Spetsnaz unit located outside the Soviet Union.
+It had a mission of missile destruction behind enemy lines and was located at 53°12′24″N 13°12′14″E near Fürstenberg/Havel, with another unit at Neustrelitz until 1975, then at Neuthymen.
+The 3rd Guards Spetnaz Brigade was withdrawn in April 1991 to the village of Roshchinsky, Samara Oblast under the command of the Volga-Urals Military District.
+Since November 2010, the unit has been under the Central Military District and is co-located with the headquarters of the Avtozavedsky Military Commissariat at the former site of the Togliatti Military Technical Institute (TVTI) (Толья́ттинский вое́нный техни́ческий институ́т (ТВТИ)) in Tolyatti which is the location of AvtoVAZ.

-Since the formation of the states (German Länder) in the GDR in 1990, Fürstenberg again belongs to the state of Brandenburg, and from 1993 became part of the newly formed district Oberhavel.
-The Russian Army troops were withdrawn from their former East German bases in 1994.
+After the restructuring of the federal states (German Länder) following the end of the GDR in 1990, Fürstenberg was again attached to the state of Brandenburg.
+From 1993, the town became part of the newly formed district of Oberhavel.
+Russian Army troops were withdrawn from their former East German bases in 1994.